 (Same as EMC 4250.)
 Prerequisites: JOUR 1020; junior standing.
 Examination of legal guarantees and restrictions on the flow of information using the case study method.
 Focus on libel, privacy, obscenity, and the special restrictions placed on advertising, broadcasting, cable TV, and the Internet.

-Prerequisite: Admission to candidacy or permission of instructor.
+Prerequisite: Permission of instructor.
 Theories and practice of reviewing and criticism in the mass media.
 Overview of current trends in film, theatre, music, books, and other entertainment media.
 Practice in critical and analytical writing.

 Provides a critical overview of the historical, intellectual, and theoretical foundations of cultural studies with specific emphasis on research methods.
 Explores popular culture, comparative media systems, global media flows, and new media technologies, among other topics pertinent to media and journalism.